The Monthly Emergency Medical Communications Net

 instruction card attached to the radio or in the station binder to insure that all

 wires and cables are installed correctly before activating the station.

-Upcoming ARPSC Hospital Nets:
+Upcoming ARPSC MCT Nets:

 Why Call a Net each Month?

 Our primary mission is to provide essential emergency communications in the event of a failure of

 existing public safety systems or in times where the magnitude of an event may overwhelm the capacity